schneiderfelipe/ellie/README.md

 Take this!
 ```

-ellie is a simple and straightforward command-line interface to ChatGPT that makes decisions for you based on its input,
+ellie is a command-line interface to ChatGPT written in Rust,
-prepares a request,
-processes it,
-gets a response,
-and provides an answer in the end.
-It supports functions and is written in Rust.
+with supporting for function calling through external providers.

 ## Functions